affidexlab/new/affidexlab/new/docs/bloomie-partnership-deck.md

 - **Community-Owned**: Ambassadors and users control the protocol, not VCs
 - **Innovation**: We're pushing the industry toward privacy by default

-### Next Steps
+### Next Steps - TIME SENSITIVE (Launching in Less Than 2 Weeks!)

-**1. Review This Document**
+**1. URGENT: Review This Document (24-48 hours)**
-- Take your time, ask questions, dig into any section
+- We're launching publicly mid-December (less than 2 weeks!)
+- Founding ambassador spots are limited (we want quality, not quantity)
+- Early decision = maximum upside and visibility
-- Request access to testnet app for hands-on testing
+- Request access to beta app for hands-on testing on MAINNET
-- Talk to us about any concerns or red flags

-**2. Optional: Call with Founders**
+**2. Quick Call with Founders (This Week Preferred)**
 - 30-minute call to meet the team
-- Walk through the product live
+- Walk through the LIVE product on mainnet
 - Discuss partnership structure in detail
+- Get your referral link set up before public launch
 - Answer any technical or business questions

-**3. Decision Point**
+**3. Fast Decision Point (Ideally Before Launch)**
-- If you're excited, let's draft a simple partnership agreement
+- If you're excited, let's draft a simple partnership agreement (1-2 days)
-- Define Month 1 goals, compensation, and success metrics
+- Define launch month goals, compensation, and success metrics
-- Provide you with referral link and content resources
+- Provide you with referral link activated DAY 1 of public launch
-- Onboard you to Discord and internal channels
+- Onboard you to Discord and internal channels immediately
+- Get you featured as founding ambassador in launch materials

-**4. Launch Together**
+**4. Launch Together (Mid-December)**
+- You're THE founding ambassador at launch
-- Start creating content in your authentic voice
+- Start creating content timed with launch announcements
-- Share referral link with your audience
+- Share referral link from day 1 of public access
-- Track results and optimize together
+- Track results in real-time and optimize together
-- Scale as we grow
+- Scale as we grow from $0 to $10M+ monthly volume

+**⏰ TIMING MATTERS:**
+- Join THIS WEEK = Founding ambassador status + launch visibility
+- Join after launch = Still great opportunity but less "founding" credibility
+- Your referral link goes live with the public launch (mid-December)

 ---